Meet the Faculty

 Part-Time Lecturer

-Anurag Bhardwaj is a Director of data science at eBay where he focuses on using Machine Learning to fight fraud and risk in eCommerce marketplace.
+Anurag Bhardwaj is a Director of Data Science at eBay where he focuses on using Machine Learning to fight fraud and risk in eCommerce marketplace.
 Prior to eBay, he led machine learning efforts at Wiser - a bay area start-up where he worked on building a unified structured product catalog for retail.
 His research interests include Large Scale Machine Learning, Computer Vision and Deep Learning.
 He also teaches an online course "Text Mining" on statistics.com and just published a book titled "Deep Learning Essentials".
 Anurag received his PhD and MS from the State University of New York at Buffalo and holds a B.Tech in computer engineering from the National Institute of Technology, Kurukshetra, India.

 Zhuoqun (Tom) Cheng